Skip to content

 “I am thrilled that this new partnership with the BGCT will give thousands of pastors easier access to our ministry support services.
 This means many more people meeting Jesus and many more thriving Christian marriages,” De Gance continued.

-Ronny Marriott, senior pastor of First Baptist Church in Richardson and past BGCT president, has seen his church and community transformed by partnering with Communio in two different churches he’s led.
+Ronny Marriott, senior pastor of First Baptist Church Richardson and past BGCT president, has seen his church and community transformed by partnering with Communio in two different churches he’s led.

 “Engaging Communio as a ministry partner is like adding another staff member with tons of resources, experience, and ideas,” Marriott said.